Effective July 1, 2011

 Appeals are reviewed by the Financial Aid Review Committee once a week.
 Students are notified of the

 A student who has an appeal approved will be placed on an Academic Plan or a Graduation Plan status for the following semester of enrollment.
 The appeal approval notification may list restrictions or requirements to be followed by the student.
 Failure to follow restrictions or requirements may result in immediate forfeiture of financial aid.

-All students' enrollment hours will fluctuate during the week of drop/add (the first week of classes).
-At the end of drop/add week, enrollment level will be determined based on any courses added to or dropped from the original registration.
+Students' enrollment hours may fluctuate during the week of drop/add (the first week of classes).
+At the end of drop/add week, faculty will report attendance, and enrollment level will be determined based on any courses added to or dropped from the original registration.

 In order to continue to serve the needs of students, The Office of Business Affairs will continue to deliver excess aid funds (refunds) beginning the second day of classes.
 The amount of excess aid will be based on your ORIGINAL enrollment level.